 About California University

-Adjoining Roadman Park is the 98-acre SAI Farm, purchased in 2010 from the Harris family.
-The parcel includes a cross country course, recreation space, and a farmhouse that is being renovated for student meetings.
-Together, Roadman Park and the SAI Farm comprise Cal U's south campus.
+Adjoining Roadman Park is the 98-acre SAI Farm, purchased in 2010.
+The parcel includes a cross country course, recreation space and a farmhouse that has been renovated for student meetings.
+Together, Roadman Park and the SAI Farm comprise the University's upper campus.

-Roadman Park is the site of an upper-campus student housing complex, Vulcan Village, that is home to more than 760 students who live in attractive, furnished garden-style apartments — most with individual baths, a living room, dining area, completely furnished kitchen, including dishwasher and microwave, and a full-size washer and dryer.
+Roadman Park is the site of an upper-campus university housing complex, Vulcan Village, that can accommodate more than 760 students.
+Vulcan Village residents live in attractive, furnished garden-style apartments, most with individual baths, living room, dining area, completely furnished kitchen including dishwasher and microwave, and full-size washer and dryer.

 The geographic location of the University gives the resident student opportunities to explore and pursue a wide variety of activities.
 Located on the Appalachian Plateau, an area of rolling hills, the University is a short drive from camping, hiking, fishing, hunting, white-water rafting, canoeing and skiing.
 In addition to varied cultural activities on campus, the student has easy access to the Pittsburgh metropolitan area, located only 35 miles north of the campus.
 This provides an opportunity to enjoy the Pittsburgh Symphony Orchestra; the Pittsburgh Ballet; the Civic Light Opera; the David L. Lawrence Convention Center; the Pittsburgh Steelers, Penguins and Pirates; various museums; and all of the excitement and attractions of a major metropolitan area.

-1852: A two-story academy, offering education from kindergarten through college, was established ithe recently founded community of California, Pa.
+1852: A two-story academy, offering education from kindergarten through college, was established in the recently founded community of California, Pa.

 1865: The academy obtained a charter as a normal school for its district and became a teacher-preparatory institution.